AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/SequentialDataStore/Units_of_Measure.md

 ***********************

-## Associating a unit of measure with a SdsType
+## Associating a unit of measure with a type
-At [type](xref:sdsTypes) creation, SdsUom can be associated with a [SdsTypeProperty](xref:sdsTypes#sdstypeproperty).
+At [type](xref:sdsTypes) creation, SdsUom can be associated with an [SdsTypeProperty](xref:sdsTypes#sdstypeproperty).

-## Associating a unit of measure with a SdsStream
+## Associating a unit of measure with a stream
-At [stream](xref:sdsStreams) creation, you can override any unit of measure associated with a SdsTypeProperty belonging to the SdsType of the stream.
-This enables the reuse of a SdsType that may have default unit information associated with it already.
+At [stream](xref:sdsStreams) creation, you can override any unit of measure associated with an SdsTypeProperty belonging to the type of the stream.
+This enables the reuse of a type that may have default unit information associated with it already.